uvdesk/wordpress/uvdesk-app/readme.txt

 License URI: http://www.gnu.org/licenseses/gpl-2.0.html

 == Description==
-Uvdesk App plugins works only on the api provided by UVDESK SAAS Based application that is basically a ticket sytem built on SYMFONY.
-This plugins uses Uvdesk SAAS based application api and uses the api calls to generate ticket system at wordpress plugin system.
-Uvdesk app wordpress plugin will integrate uvdesk ticket sytem into wordpress . the tickets which are created by customers and managed by the admin or customer in uvdesk site will now can be managed by admin and customer using this plugin.
-This plugin provides certain functionality like creating tickets, list ticket and single ticket view pages for customer and for admin end admin can manage tickes delete assign update , can use filter like tckets by particular member, tcikets by status, tickets by priority etc.
+Uvdesk App plugin works on the API provided by the UVdesk Helpdesk ( https://www.uvdesk.com/en/ ) a SAAS Based application ) ticket system developed on SYMFONY.
+The customer can submit the form by entering their basic details like name, mail id and a new ticket is created when form is submitted.
+Basic customer data like email id only is synced from Wordpress to UVdesk and those data will only get synced with your UVdesk Account only.
+Wordpress related data will not be sent to the UVdesk.
+The tickets which are created by customers are managed by the support staff.
+This plugin provides functionality like creating tickets, list ticket and single ticket view pages for customer.
+The admin can manage tickets, delete, assign, update, can use filter to search any particular ticket.

 == Installation ==